niaid/tbp-cxr-outlier/docs/development.rst

 The linting processes are configured and run with `pre-commit <https://pre-commit.com>`_.
 Using pre-commit provides a single file ( ".pre-commit-config.yaml" ) configuration for both execution of CI and local git pre-commit hooks.
 The "pre-commit" package does not need to be installed in the projects venv.
-One initialized for the project, pre-commit will manage the versions of the tools in a separate environment, that is automatically managed.
+Once initialized for the project, pre-commit will manage the versions of the tools in a separate environment, that is automatically managed.

 The following is the `quick start guide <https://pre-commit.com/#quick-start>`_.

-The linting process uses both `Black <https://black.readthedocs.io/en/stable/>`_  and `flake8 <https://flake8.pycqa.org/en/latest/>`_ to ensure uncompromising code formatting and some programmatic problems.
-The Black must be used to auto format new code before committing:
+The linting process uses both `Black <https://black.readthedocs.io/en/stable/>`_  and `flake8 <https://flake8.pycqa.org/en/latest/>`_ to ensure uncompromising code formatting and identify programmatic problems.
+The black code formatting tool must be used to auto format new code before committing:

 .. code:: bash